 Private haulers provide container pick up of garbage and recycling for businesses and residents in Town.
-The Town maintains a transfer station for solid waste, recycling, and yard waste, which is available to all Town residents.
+The Town maintains two transfer stations for metal and tires, recycling, and brush, which is available to all Town residents.

 Energy and Telecommunications

 Electric and Natural Gas